mae-olsen/CS451_Final_Project/README.md

 Part II: Model Training

 1. To fine-tune the YOLOv8n model, create .yaml file, like yolo.yaml with your directory structure and run yolo_tuning.ipynb.
 This notebook also produces some visualizations based on results.
+The best.pt model weights file will be saved after fine-tuning the model.
 2. For HPO and training for the CNN and logistic regression models, use class_models.ipynb.
 This file references int_mapping.json, which maps integers to LaTeX symbol labels.
+ a.
+The logistic regression model weights will be saved as lr_model.pkl
+ b.
+The CNN model weights will be saved as cnn_model_weights.pth